hanyuan97/AI-AimBot/README.md

 # AI-AimBot

-This Aimbot uses the Windows Graphics Capture API for fast window screenshots and YOLOv5 as the object detection model.
-If the target is detected within range, the crosshair is moved to the target using a PID algorithm.
+This is an aimbot application that utilizes the Windows Graphics Capture API for fast window screenshots and YOLOv5 as the object detection model.
+This aimbot can help gamers improve their accuracy and precision in shooting games by automatically moving the crosshair to the detected targets.

+To further enhance the speed and efficiency of object detection, this aimbot also supports TensorRT acceleration.
+This can significantly reduce the inference time and enable real-time object detection, even on low-end hardware.

-## apex example
+## Apex example

 ![image](https://github.com/hanyuan97/AI-AimBot/blob/master/example/apex.gif)